When Your Art Sells for Big $$$

-A: This is not a problem; it's a blessing, and hopefully you'll be fortunate and successful enough in your art career to have it.
+A: Having their art sell for big dollars is not a problem for artists; it's a blessing, and hopefully you'll be fortunate and successful enough in your art career to have it.
 Artists continually complain about people reselling their art for more than they paid for it when, in fact, they should be overjoyed that this happens.
-The truth is that many people who would never otherwise buy art do so in large part because they hear about art reselling for more (sometimes for way more) than than was originally paid for it.
-The profit motive is a fact of the art business and, like it or not, keeps art selling and people buying.
+To begin with, many people who would never otherwise buy art do so in large part because they read or hear stories about art reselling for more (sometimes for way more) than than was originally paid for it.
+The profit motive is a fact of the art business and like it or not, it keeps art selling and people buying.

 Rather than complain, you should pray that your art sells for big bucks on secondary markets.
 When it does, this essentially means that all the art you've ever produced and have yet to produce also goes up in value.
 You may hate to see money changing hands on a work of art that you no longer own, but look at it this way-- the collector who pays that big secondary market price only gets one piece of art and the dealer or collector who sells it only profits from that sale one time.
 You, on the other hand, are now perfectly justified in raising your prices based on that sale, and can now enjoy greater profits every single time you sell a work of art for the rest of your career.
 Who's the biggest financial winner when your resale market takes off?
 You!

-Artists and collectors share a mutual interest in that they both want their art to sell for as much as possible.
+As for rising prices, artists and collectors share a mutual interest in that they both want their art to sell for as much as possible.
 They share the additional interest that if their art does sell for a lot of money, they want as much of that money as possible-- and herein lies the conflict.
 Collectors say they took risks and had the foresight to patronize and support the artists when they were young and struggling.
-Artists say that collectors only took advantage and did nothing to advance them in their careers other than buy art years ago and hold onto it.
+Artists say collectors only took advantage and did nothing to advance them in their careers other than buy art years ago and hold onto it.

 Well-- they're both right.
 Without each other, neither would be anywhere.
-When artists are young and unknown and their art is cheap, collectors who buy it do so primarily because they like it.
-Most are fully aware that the chances of it going way up in value are remote (and they're right), but that doesn't stop them from patronizing promising young artists.
-And if their art does go way up, hopefully they express their gratitude to the artists in one way or another even though this is not necessarily a requirement.
+When artists are young and unknown and their art is affordable, collectors who buy it do so primarily because they like it.
+Most are fully aware that the chances of it going way up in value are remote (and they're right), but that doesn't stop them from patronizing promising young artists whose art impacts them in a positive way.
+And if that art does go way up in value, hopefully they express their gratitude to the artists in one way or another even though this is not necessarily a requirement.

-One final point: In all professions, art included, people start out at the bottom and gradually work their way towards the top.
+One final point: In all professions, art included, people start out at the bottom and gradually work their way to the top.
 Those who have the most talent eventually make the most money.
-Learning and practicing and improving your art all have to come first, though, and for a successful individual in any field to complain about how little they were paid when they first started out makes hardly any sense.
+Perseverance, dedication, commitment, and learning, practicing and improving your skills and abilities all have to come first, and for a successful individual in any field to complain about how little they were paid when they first started out makes hardly any sense.
 So get to work, enjoy making art, advance in your career and hope that one day your work sells for lots and lots of money, no matter who owns it.

 Services for Artists and Collectors